jamdominguez/Unity-Examples_and_CheatSheet/README.md

 The Capsule Collider 2D is a Collider that interacts with the 2D physics system.
 The capsule shape has no vertex corners and has a continuous round circumference.
 This shape allows the Capsule Collider 2D to not get easily caught in the corners of other Colliders.
 The capsule shape is considered solid and not hollow, which means any other Collider 2Ds that are inside the Capsule Collider 2D are considered to be in contact with the Collider and are forced out of it over time.

 - **Edit Collider**: Better option to adjust the collider to the object.
+- **Is Trigger**: Activated, other colliders no are blocked with it.

 ![capsuleCollider2D](section4/capsuleCollider2D.png)